LANL-Bioinformatics/assay_validation/README.md

 These files must be present in the resource directory (Indicated by the `-r` argument - see below):
 * "assays.txt"

     A list of assays with corresponding oligo sequences.
-Each to a line.
-Order of Oligo sequences: Forward primer Reverse primer, Probe.
-Ex:
+One assay to a line.
+Order of oligo sequences: Forward primer, Reverse primer, Probe.
+Separate with a space.
+Example line:

 ```
 CDC-2019-nCoV_N1 GACCCCAAAATCAGCGAAAT TCTGGTTACTGCCAGTTGAATCTG ACCCCGCATTACGTTTGGTGGACC